 The award will be presented during Lightovation in Dallas at the Women in Lighting 5th Anniversary Celebration Reception, taking place at 5 p.m. on Wednesday, June 21, in the Kuzco showroom (TM 4010).

-The annual Women in Lighting Leadership Award recognizes one individual for their role in at least two of the following activities within the past two years:
+The Women in Lighting Leadership Award recognizes one woman annually for her role in at least two of the following activities within the past two years:

-· Mentoring of other women in the lighting industry
+• Mentoring of other women in the industry

-· Devotion to their community through philanthropy, volunteer work, or outstanding active support/participation
+• Devotion to community through philanthropy, volunteer work or outstanding active support/participation.

-The recipient must be a member of ALA, nominated by an ALA member, and voted upon by the WIL Committee.
+The recipient must be a member of ALA, nominated by an ALA member, and voted upon by the Women in Lighting Committee.

 “I cannot think of anyone more deserving of this honor than Laurie,” says ALA President and CEO Larry Lauck.
 “She has been a true leader and an inspiration for our industry.
 She has provided ALA with many years of dedicated service in education training, membership recruitment and financial operations.
 I have the pleasure of working closely with Laurie as the Chair of the ALA Board of Governors as we develop new membership initiatives to strengthen the association.”

 Since 1993, Gross has helmed Gross Electric, a third-generation family business in Ohio and Michigan that was founded in 1910.
 An MBA graduate of the University of Michigan, she has worked in various positions at the company for most of her life.